samuelspiza/dvcsview/README.md

 dvcsview
 ========

-It prints a status summary for DVCS repositories.

 This tool helps to get an overview of the status of Git and Mercurial repositories.
 The script searches for all repos in your workspaces and prints a short status overview.
 It checks for uncommited changes in the working